 Nuisance barkers are some of the most common complaints our Animal Services team deals with.

 - Results in our involvement

 Remember that nuisance barking can be subjective.
-Even if you feel your dog doesn’t bark excessively, neighbouring residents may have a different tolerance level or it may be affecting them differently.
+Even if you feel your dog doesn’t bark excessively, neighbouring residents might have a different tolerance level or it may be affecting them differently.
 Many aspects of life can change a person’s tolerance for barking:

 - Young children that are easily disrupted when sleeping